 To be in "good academic standing," students must maintain a minimum 2.0 overall grade point average (GPA).
 Students receiving financial aid must also meet "Satisfactory Academic Progress" (SAP) requirements (pass a certain percentage of courses in which you enroll).
-If a student earns an overall GPA below the minimum 2.0, they will be placed on one of the Academic Classifications listed below.
+If a student earns an overall GPA below the minimum 2.0, they will be placed on one of the Academic Classifications listed in the following section of the handbook.